HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ## Sidechain Internal Transactions

 There are several ways to realize sidechain internal transactions in Zendoo.
 As long as a sidechain adheres to the Cross-Chain Transfer Protocol it can implement internal transactions however the use case deems necessary.
-One of the first considerations that needs to go into a deciosion of the transactional model is if the sidechain should run the [UTXO or Account model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}).
-While the U
+One of the first considerations that needs to go into a deciosion of the transactional model is if the sidechain should run the [UTXO or account model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}).
+One reason to diverge from the UTXO model used in Horizen's mainchain and the Latus sidechain construction would be the easier implementation of complex [smart contract functionalities]({{ site.baseurl }}{% post_url /technology/expert/2022-01-05-guaranteed-execution-with-smart-contracts %}) in the account model.

-Recall how the "sidechain" doesn't need to be a blockchain at all.
+Recall how the Zendoo protocol doesn't require a sidechain to be a blockchain at all.
+User account balances could be maintained in a more traditional [data structure]({{ site.baseurl }}{% post_url /technology/expert/2022-01-02-blockchain-as-a-data-structure %}), or even a highly progressive data structure like a [Directed Acyclic Graph]({{ site.baseurl }}{% post_url /technology/expert/2022-01-06-a-relative-the-dag %}).
+Hence, the option space for implementing sidechain internal transactions is huge.

 ### Sidechain Internal Transactions in Latus